Geography Programme of Study

 - Make use of videos and the internet.

-- Field work: It is encouraged that teachers plan opportunities to use the school grounds and local environment to conduct geographical fieldwork.
-When sessions lead to leaving the school grounds staff must implement a robust Risk Assessment.
+- Fieldwork: It is encouraged that teachers plan opportunities to use the school grounds and local environment to conduct geographical fieldwork.
+When sessions lead to leaving the school grounds staff will implement a robust Risk Assessment.

-2. To build a geographical curriculum that endorses the importance for outdoor learning, to build a curiosity for learning to help them to know more, remember more and understand more.
+- To build a geographical curriculum that endorses the importance of outdoor learning, to build a curiosity for learning to help them to know more, remember more and understand more.

 Implementation of Geography at Gildredge House

-For more information on implementation and impact, read our Geography Statement [PDF]
+For more information on implementation and impact, read our Programme of Study